how to avoid PTO meetings turning into ghost towns

 The other thing about starting on time is that is the most respectful thing to do to honor the time of those who did show up on time.

-And for the most part, your newbie parents will have shown up not just on time, but early!
+And for the most part, your newbie parents will be showing up not just on time, but early!

 If you’re starting the meeting late, that’s an indication that the group isn’t well run and can send a bad impression to first time attendees.